 At the Western Pennsylvania School for Blind Children, nearly 25% of our students travel great distances to access our services.
-The School’s Residential Program, which operates Sunday evenings through Friday afternoons, is offered to those who live in outlying areas of our region or find it difficult to commute daily for medical reasons.
+The School’s Residential Program, which operates Sunday evenings through Friday afternoons, is offered to those who live in outlying areas of our region.

 On-campus living can have a tremendous impact on a child’s future success, development and overall well-being.

 While we understand that on-campus living can be a difficult and emotional decision for parents, the compassionate, secure environment provided at our School aims to replicate a home-like atmosphere where all students can thrive.
 There are dorm rooms and lounges for the students to call home, an individualized dietary program and 24-hour qualified staff to look after them.